hobbescodes/lost-souls/README.md

 If you want to learn more about the LSS collection and the place they fit into the Ectoverse, please visit https://docs.ecto.xyz/lost-souls/about

-If you would like to fork the project, and tinker around, the directions below should guide.
+If you would like to fork the project, and tinker around, the directions below should guide you.
 This project was bootstrapped with Create Next App and is currently in constant development.

 ## Getting Started